NoroffFEU/development-platforms/src/content/docs/ai-ml/ai-and-frontEndDevelopment.md

 ### Automated testing and bug detection

+Quality assurance (QA) and thorough testing are so important – and front-end development is no exception.
+AI tools can automate various testing methods: Unit testing, Integration testing, Regression testing, Performance testing and so on.

+These tools can identify test scenarios, make test scripts, and then run the tests autonomously, without human intervention.
+And since they run 24/7, developers will be notified immediately on bug detection.
+Some other AI tools can help detect potential bugs and vulnerabilities in the codebase before even it gets to the QA stage.

+Some of the top automated testing and bug detecting AI tools to use are: TestCraft, TestProject, TestSigma, CodeQL and Synk.

+Key tips:
+- **Optimize test cases with AI:** Use AI to analyze historical test data and optimize test cases, which will eliminate redundancy.
+- **Use AI for visual testing:** AI tools like Applitools can help find UI issues standard automated tests might miss.
+- **Integrate AI tools from the start:** If AI tools are integrated at the start of the development cycle, it will save time and resources by detecting bugs and issues early.

 ### Real-time personalization

+65% of users would stop using a product if their experience is not personalized.
+That is why personalization is the so important in web app development.
+And AI tools can take it to the next level with real-time personalization.

+AI models analyze the data collected from each user to give them personalized experiences in real time.
+Developers do not have to build a complex AI model from scratch.
+There are a number of pre-trained AI models for personalization on the market.

+Popular real-time personalization AI tool is Amazon Personalize.

+Key tips:
+- **Use pre-trained AI models:** Pre-trained AI models like Amazon Personalize are a simpler and cheaper way to get real-time personalization than AI models trained from scratch.
+- **Collect high-quality user data:** make sure that the user data you use to train AI personalization models satisfies data quality standards.
+- **Regularly update your AI model:** make sure to regularly update and re-train your AI model with fresh data to optimize its performance and prevent model drift.

 You may use subheadings, tables or bullet points to structure your description:
 - **Example Feature:** This feature does something for a specific reason.